Food Resources

 Algonac Trinity United Methodist Church

-Their food pantry serves Algonac, Clay & Ira residents every Friday from 10:00 a.m. – 2:00 p.m. and the third Tuesday of the month from 6:00 p.m. – 7:00 p.m.
-They also have a Paws Pantry for furry friends.
-Community dinners take place at the First Lutheran Church in Algonac on the third Wednesday of the month from 5:00 p.m. – 6:30 p.m.
+The food pantry serves residents of Algonac, Clay & Ira every Friday from 10:00 a.m. to 2:00 p.m. and the third Tuesday of the month from 6:00 p.m. to 7:00 p.m.
+A Paws Pantry is also available for pets.
+Community dinners are held at First Lutheran Church in Algonac on the third Wednesday of the month from 5:00 p.m. to 6:30 p.m.
 Learn more.

-Community Boxes are donation-based resources available for anyone to give or receive non-perishable food, infant care, hygiene, pet foods, and cleaning items.
-They are available in Huron and Tuscola Counties.
-The website lists where Blessing Boxes can be found across both counties including local transit systems like Thumbody Express and Thumb Area Transit.
+Blessing Boxes are donation-based resources open to anyone to give or receive nonperishable food, infant care supplies, hygiene products, pet food, and cleaning items.
+They are available throughout Huron and Tuscola Counties.
+The website lists Blessing Box locations across both counties, including along local transit systems such as Thumbody Express and Thumb Area Transit.
 Learn more.

 Focus: HOPE